bodkan/slendr/README.md

   model,
   seq_length = 1, recomb_rate = 0, # simulate only a single locus
-  save_locations = TRUE, # save the location of everyone who ever lived method = "batch" # change to "gui" to execute the model in SLiMgui )
+  save_locations = TRUE, # save the location of everyone who ever lived method = "batch", # change to "gui" to execute the model in SLiMgui seed = 314159265
+)
 ```